YapengTian/ICIP2016/README.md

 IEEE Conference on Image Processing, (ICIP), 2016.

 Please cite this paper if the code can help you!
 For further information, please contact: typ14@mails.tsinghua.edu.cn

+Note:
+zooming factor : 2
+More rotation times can enhance SR performance!
+If you choose zooming factor as 3, you can rotate training images more times and set a smaller scale_num.